 Every component in this bridging process is accommodated by cloudSwXtch’s overlay architecture technique.
 In addition to multicast packets, we provide this same process for broadcast packets and a media protocol called SRT, or Secure Reliable Transport.
 The cloudSwXtch platform will also soon be available for other protocols like NDI, QUIC and TCP, among others.

-Monitoring and Bandwidth Sizing
+Monitoring and bandwidth sizing

 One of the biggest problems with trying to integrate on-prem and cloud networks is the loss of visibility each network is insulated in terms of how you can monitor the packet movement.

 Protocol analyzers like Wireshark can help analyze the packet flows with on-premises networks, but developers are still limited by what feedback the cloud network will give them in terms of where packets are going and how they're getting there.
-But by putting the cloudSwXtch platform into the whole architecture, developers get a view of packet movements and losses analogous that allows complete packet capture and analysis.
+But by putting the cloudSwXtch platform into the whole architecture, developers get a view of packet movements and losses analogously that allows complete packet capture and analysis.

 Because link bandwidth is expensive, cloudSwXtch provides a unique capability to optimize bandwidth sizing, ensuring that only as much traffic is going across your link as possible.